arneme/DataLake/README.md

-# DataLake
+# Data Lake project
 This README file includes a summary of the project, how to run the Python scripts, and an explanation of the files in the repository.

-# Data Lake project

 ## Table of Contents